Clinical Informatics Fellowship

 Option 2: Combined Pathology/Clinical Informatics Fellowship Track

 Applications to the UCLA Combined Pathology/Clinical Informatics Fellowship Track must be submitted through UC Recruit.
 Paper applications will not be accepted.
-Applications for July 2022 are now being accepted.
+Applications for July 2022 and 2023 are now being accepted.
 For more information visit our Combined Pathology/Clinical Informatics Fellowship page.

 Questions or Comments